Revitalization of the work of the General Assembly

 It has also become an established practice for the Secretary-General to brief Member States periodically, in informal meetings of the General Assembly, on his recent activities and travels.
 These briefings have provided a well-received opportunity for exchange between the Secretary-General and Member States.
 The General Assembly has also encouraged its Presidents to continue with the practice of periodically briefing Member States on their activities, including official travel.

 As a result of the ongoing revitalization of its work, and pursuant to rule 30 of its rules of procedure, the General Assembly now elects its President, Vice Presidents and Chairs of the Main Committees at least three months in advance of the start of the new session in order to further strengthen coordination and preparation of work among the Main Committees and between the Committees and the Plenary.
 It has also come to adopt the proposed programme of work and timetable of five of its six Main Committees for the forthcoming session at the end of the main part of the session, thereby facilitating the planning and preparation of work for delegations, incoming chairs as well as the Secretariat.

-During the 70th session, for the first time, the General Assembly will conduct the elections of the non-permanent members of the Security Council and the members of the Economic and Social Council, for the terms 2017-18 and 2017-2019 respectively, about six months before the elected members assume their responsibilities.
+Similarly, the General Assembly now conducts the elections of the non-permanent members of the Security Council and the members of the Economic and Social Council, about six months before the elected members assume their responsibilities.